TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 * if **reverse?** is not ticked, x and y specify the location of the top-left of the rectangle
 * if **reverse?** is ticked, x and y specify the location of the bottom-right of the rectangle.

-The example script in ::numref:`disprectexample` displays two rectangles of equal origin and dimensions, with one of them having the **reverse?** box ticked.
+The example script in :numref:`disprectexample` displays two rectangles of equal origin and dimensions, with one of them having the **reverse?** box ticked.
 The resulting display in :numref:`disprectexampledisp`shows two rectangles, in normal and reverse orientations about the same x and y origin.

 .. _disprectexample:
 .. figure:: images/display-rectangle-example-script.png